 Mum is at her most serene when we are out walking.
 Her whole countenance changes, and with each footfall she brightens.
 It’s as if the absence of walls allows her to shed a persona and, with the loss of a roof I swear she gains two inches in height.

 Quite the explorer, she enjoys discovering new pathways snaking through the grass and is fearless about slithering reptiles and monkeys as she strides along with a lightness of sole.
 We stoop to examine a grasshopper here or stretch to reach for an interesting leaf there.
 Conversations meander through her childhood and the interesting life she has lived as an adult.

-She’s an explorer, a biologist, a philosopher … And, in the sunshine, a precious jewel with silver filaments of hair; golden skin and lips of ruby.
+She’s an explorer, a biologist, a philosopher … And, in the sunshine, a precious jewel – crown of silver filaments; golden wrinkles and ruby kisses.